Lifestyle Active Smooth

 How to treat and prevent ridged nails

-1. The Basic Routine: simple and effective
+1. The Basic routine, simple and effective

-👉 How to use:
+👉 How to use

-2. The Starter Routine: a balanced approach
+2. The Starter routine, a balanced approach

 • Active™ Smooth

-👉 How to use:
+👉 How to use

-3. The Ultimate Routine: an intensive programme
+3. The Ultimate routine, intensive care

 • Nail Priming Emery Board